Eschatologue/CM_wiki/docs/class/sorcerer/index.md

 You can use your Sorcery Points to fuel the options below, along with other features, such as Metamagic, that use those points.

 Converting Spell Slots to Sorcery Points.
-You can expend a spell slot to gain a number of Sorcery Points equal to the slot’s level (no action required).
+You can expend a spell slot to gain a number of Sorcery Points equal to the slot's level (no action required).

 Creating Spell Slots.
 As a Bonus Action, you can transform unexpended Sorcery Points into one spell slot.
 The Creating Spell Slots table shows the cost of creating a spell slot of a given level, and it lists the minimum Sorcerer level you must be to create a slot.
 You can create a spell slot no higher in level than 5.